A proportional hazard model for the estimation of ionosphere storm occurrence risk: CONCLUSION

-The analyses has been performed for different low levels in order to check his stability.
-The first results are given for a low level of 111 and a comparison is made using two other low levels: 132 and 154.
-The shape similarity of the three curves attests of the method stability.
+- firstly, the model response to a change of low level parameter is examined (this level is used to define the high level storms).
+Analysis are performed for different low levels.
+First results of $ap$ index are given for a low level of 111 and a comparison is made using three other low levels: 132, 154 and 236.
+The shape similarity between all the intensity curves confirms the stability of the method.

-The model we built also allows us to make predictions about the current solar cycle.
-For the beginning date of this 24th cycle, we have chosen December 2008, a date accepted by a panel of experts (although there is no consensus).
-For the solar activity index, we have used the NOAA prediction with a maximum of 87.9 attained on November 2013 \cite{noaaPrev24}.
-The end of the 24th cycle is estimated around December 2019 or January 2020.
-The estimation (from the beginning to present) and the prediction are represented on Figure \ref{fig: prev24} (plain line).\\
+- Secondly, the data set used for estimation is changed.
+In the first approach, the maximal $ap$ value reached during a storm is used to characterise its strength.
+A second approach considers gradients of storms to classify them as high or extreme events.
+In a third step, an analogous study is performed using the $aa$ index.
+All the results obtained are coherent, showing a strong similarity between all the estimated intensity curves.

+The main results of this study show a strong correlation between the occurrence intensity of magnetic storms and their positions on the solar cycle.
+This intensity is higher during the second half of the cycle.

+This work also shows that solar activity has an influence on occurrence intensity of extreme storms.
+With the proportional hazard model, the occurrence intensity of a cycle can be expressed as a relative risk compared to a cycle with a mean solar activity index (146.7 for the $ap$ data set and 119.7 for $aa$).
+The proposed model can also be used to forecast the intensity of occurrence of extreme storms for the current 24th solar cycle.